TrellixVulnTeam/swahilipython_SCMU/Doc/howto/ipaddress.rst

 Since :mod:`ipaddress` is a module for inspecting and manipulating IP addresses, the first thing you'll want to do is create some objects.
-You can use :mod:`ipaddress` to create objects from strings and integers.
+You can use :mod:`ipaddress` to create objects kutoka strings and integers.

 A Note on IP Versions